Find out more about how we use your information in the following areas:

 Categories of personal data and sources

-The following information will be collected via the consultation for that you submit:
+The following information will be collected via the consultation/change process about you:

 - Your contact details – name, email address and contact telephone number (optional, but required if you want to ask a question)